ZhekaiJin/Celestial-Mechanics-Application/README.md

 The same idea goes in test case 2, however, exception exists when the intial condition happens to give the spaceship a trajectory which is relatively stable.
 In that case, another accerlaratin is needed.

-test case 2:
+#### Test Case 2

-2 body:
+`2 body: `

 ![alt tag](https://github.com/ZhekaiJin/Celestial-Mechanics-Application/blob/three_body_problem/Primitive%20three%20body%20problem/zero%20momentum%20attempt/test%20case%202/2body_case2.gif)

-stable trajectory:
+`stable trajectory: `

 ![alt tag](https://github.com/ZhekaiJin/Celestial-Mechanics-Application/blob/three_body_problem/Primitive%20three%20body%20problem/zero%20momentum%20attempt/test%20case%202/stable_testcase2.gif)

-normal case:
+`normal case:`

 ![alt tag](https://github.com/ZhekaiJin/Celestial-Mechanics-Application/blob/three_body_problem/Primitive%20three%20body%20problem/zero%20momentum%20attempt/test%20case%202/unstable_testcase2.gif)

+### Deterministic Chaos

-At the end, the deterministic chaotic pattern in the optimal trajectory in the solution can be justified by modeling a scenrio where 1000 spaceships are added into concentric orbits around a star with different radius.
+* At the end, the deterministic chaotic pattern in the optimal trajectory in the solution can be justified by modeling a scenrio where 1000 spaceships are added into concentric orbits around a star with different radius.
 And at the same time, a second planet is added at the boundary and its force on those spaceships are considered.
 The effect will be like this:

 ![alt tag](https://github.com/ZhekaiJin/Celestial-Mechanics-Application/blob/three_body_problem/Primitive%20three%20body%20problem/Influence%20on%20test%20spaceship/restricted_threebody/optimized.gif)

-An new upgraded Euler-accuray program with changable speed. https://sites.google.com/site/celestialmechanicspresentation/home/three-body-design
+* An new upgraded Euler-accuray program with changable speed. https://sites.google.com/site/celestialmechanicspresentation/home/three-body-design

-P.S.
+### Justification of RK4

 justification of RK4 in this method is proved with error drop by 16 with h drops by a factor of 1/2:
 ![alt tag](https://github.com/ZhekaiJin/Celestial-Mechanics-Application/blob/master/Optimum%20Trajectory%20in%20earth_moon%20system/output-2.png)